Free nationwide shipping on all orders!

 Table of Contents

-What Does Dots Per Inch mean?
+What Does Dots Per Inch Mean?

 What is DPI or Dots Per Inch?

 There are caveats with using a higher dpi, but don’t worry, we will cover these later.
+The main thing to remember is that DPI is used within the print industry to measure image quality and provide a high-quality print resolution.

 To help you visualise this feel free to look at the image below.
 Or if you pushed for time watch the video below, and in less than a minute you will know.